atomdax/Yotoken/doc/guide-startmany.md

 mn02 127.0.0.2:23777 93WaAb3htPJEV8E9aQcN23Jt97bPex7YvWfgMDTUdWJvzmrMqey aa9f1034d973377a5e733272c3d0eced1de22555ad45d6b24abadff8087948d4 0 7gnwGHt17heGpG9Crfeh4KGpYNFugPhJdh:25
 ```

-## What about the yotoken.conf file?
+## What about the yotokens.conf file?

-If you are using a masternode.conf file you no longer need the yotoken.conf file.
+If you are using a masternode.conf file you no longer need the yotokens.conf file.
 The exception is if you need custom settings (thanks oblox).

-## Update yotoken.conf on server
+## Update yotokens.conf on server

-If you generated a new masternode private key, you will need to update the remote yotoken.conf files.
+If you generated a new masternode private key, you will need to update the remote yotokens.conf files.

 Shut down the daemon and then edit the file.

 ```
-sudo nano .yotoken/yotoken.conf
+sudo nano .yotokens/yotokens.conf
 ```

 ### Edit the masternodeprivkey
-If you generated a new masternode private key, you will need to update the masternodeprivkey value in your remote yotoken.conf file.
+If you generated a new masternode private key, you will need to update the masternodeprivkey value in your remote yotokens.conf file.

 ## Start your MasterNodes